RedShift51/detection_detectron/README.md

 ![test_iou](https://user-images.githubusercontent.com/29106459/113516549-8637f280-9583-11eb-9785-802bfe132a48.png)

 As you can see on histograms, some objects on train/test stages are not recognized, this happened due to insufficient manual tuning of parameters related to test.
+But objects on images are relatively small, and such results show us, that detection of deseases (mostly) is accurate.
 Examples of detections on training and testing parts of dataset are presented below.

-Examples of inference on train data set:
+Examples of inference on train images:

 ![3](https://user-images.githubusercontent.com/29106459/113507007-9da9b800-9550-11eb-91c9-60ba20dab9c6.png)
 ![35](https://user-images.githubusercontent.com/29106459/113507035-d6499180-9550-11eb-9baf-6563f3c2d25b.png)